Twice-baked sweet potatoes are incredibly delicious and creamy. This easy recipe has only six ingredients and no junky

 How to make twice-baked sweet potatoes

+It's easy!
 Scroll down to the recipe card for the detailed instructions.
-The basics are very simple:
+The basic steps are simple:

-- Scoop out their flesh and mix it with butter, maple syrup, cinnamon, salt, and cayenne pepper.
+2. Next, halve them, scoop out their flesh (do it carefully so that the skins remain intact) and mix it with butter, maple syrup, cinnamon, salt, and cayenne pepper.

-- Add the mixture back to the shells, sprinkle with a little cinnamon, and bake until golden brown.
+3. Add the tasty mixture back to the empty skins, sprinkle with a little cinnamon, and bake until golden brown, about 15 more minutes.

 What to serve with twice-baked sweet potatoes?